-Other cloud markets, like storage and SaaS are also growing rapidly.
-Nearly every organization on the planet participates in one or more of these, whether they know it or not.
-Gartner studies, for example, have found that Shadow IT now comprises 30 to 40 percent of IT spending in large enterprises, with the average enterprise using a staggering 1,935 different cloud services, with fewer than 50 of them known to IT.
-And according to IBM, of the more than 20,000 cloud services in use today, only 8.1 percent meet the strict data security and privacy requirements of enterprises, while Gartner predicts that by 2020 a third of successful attacks experienced by enterprises will be on their Shadow IT resources.
+While almost every organization uses cloud technology, they may not know where every instance of the technology exists.
+Gartner studies, for example, have found that Shadow IT comprises 30 to 40% of IT spending in large enterprises, with the average enterprise using a staggering 1,935 different cloud services, with fewer than 50 of them known to IT.
+And according to IBM, only 8.1% of cloud services meet the strict data security and privacy requirements of enterprises.

-And while, according to IDG, 42% of organizations now have a multi-cloud deployment in place, most organizations do not have any sort of unified system in place for monitoring, managing, or securing their legitimate cloud applications and infrastructures, let alone those that have been adopted by users without IT’s knowledge.
+According to Foundry, 55% of organizations now have a multi-cloud deployment in place – but most organizations do not have any sort of unified system in place for monitoring, managing, or securing their legitimate cloud applications and infrastructures.
+And as IT organizations race to put these systems in place, they tend to pass over solutions that have been adopted by users without IT’s knowledge.
+The end result of this is a massive amount of cloud technology with very little protection against threats.

-Organizations also need to put technical strategy in place to control the cloud sprawl security issues:
+Organizations also need to put a technical strategy in place to control the cloud sprawl security issues:

 Read more about how Fortinet secures multi-cloud environments with our Security Fabric.